10 signs you are living beyond your means

 Going over your credit limit is concerning not just for the fees you will be hit with but for your credit score.
 Your score is largely based around your debt-to-utilization ratio (the difference between your available credit and how much you have used) and when you are carrying high balances, it tells lenders you are having money issues.
 If you happen to be approved for any new lines of credit, those interest rates will now be super high.

 Yes it is great to have professionally manicured nails and a clean house that you didn’t have to clean, but luxuries like these when you really cannot afford them is just not a good idea.
-Do these things yourself and put that money into savings or paying down your debt.
+Do these things yourself and save money.
+You can use that money to pay down your debt or deposit it into a separate savings account.

 You are not saving at least 5 percent of your income